 - As soon as we finished the steaks, the plates were whisked away.
 No mention was made of dessert options; we had to stop him and ask.

 - The dessert tray came out immediately, but no prices were given as there was no menu.
 They arrived moments after we ordered.
 The moment we finished, the check came.
-Change took all of three minutes.
+The change took all of three minutes.

 Steaks: For comparison purposes, we stuck to the same cuts as everywhere else, a Porterhouse and a New York.
-The fillet side of the Porterhouse seemed a bit small, but flavor was pretty good.
-The strip side was not nearly as flavorful as the other steakhouses, and was a bit tougher than usual.
-This surprised me, because that cut’s lack of collagen means the meat is usually pretty tender.
-It was cooked medium-rare as ordered, and had nice sear and seasoning ($49).
+The fillet side of the Porterhouse seemed a bit small, but the flavor was pretty good.
+The strip side was not nearly as flavorful as the other steakhouses and was a bit tougher than usual.
+This surprised me because that cut’s lack of collagen means the meat is usually pretty tender.
+It was cooked medium-rare as ordered and had nice sear and seasoning ($49).

-The New York was cooked just right, but had a weird mealy texture, like it had been over tenderized.
+The New York was cooked just right but had a weird mealy texture like it had been over tenderized.
 The sear was nice.
-Based on flavor and texture, I liked this steak the least of every steakhouse we went to, even Ruth’s Chris, where it was overcooked.
-An interesting side note, which maybe someone can explain; it bled a huge amount.
-I must have had quarter-inch of red blood in the dish.
-I thought maybe it was just me that was bothered, but someone at my table leaned over and said, “Your steak looks disgusting” ($49).
+Based on flavor and texture, I liked this steak Morton’s steak the least of every steakhouse we went to, even Ruth’s Chris, where it was overcooked.
+An interesting side note, which maybe someone can explain; it bled a huge amount, and in spite of the wait time the meat must not have rested.
+It must have had a quarter-inch of red blood in the dish.
+I thought maybe it was just me that was bothered, but someone at the next table leaned over and said, “Your steak looks disgusting” ($49).
 Grade C-.

-Desserts: The oh so chic dessert tray is also paraded to your table.
+Desserts: The oh-so-chic 1960’s dessert tray is also paraded to your table.
 Honestly, none of them looked particularly good.
-Among the choices was a piece of key lime pie that had so much whipped cream it wasn’t appetizing, a plate with about 24 raspberries laid out in rows with a small amount of whipped cream, and a crème brûlée, which is what I chose.
+Among the choices was a piece of a key lime pie with so much whipped cream it wasn’t appetizing, a plate with about 24 raspberries laid out in rows with a small amount of whipped cream, and a crème brûlée, which is what I chose.
 The filling was slightly undercooked, and the sugar coating was a bit too thick, which left it chewy ($9.50).
 Strangely, we were never told the dessert prices, nor did we receive a menu for them.
 I should mention that the server warned us there were several desserts, soufflés as I recall, that we had to order at the beginning of the meal because of the cooking time.
 I wish I had, as they might have been better, but I forgot in the rush.
-Grade C
+Grade C.

 The total cost of an average meal for two, consisting of two cocktails, two Caesars, two steaks, two sides and two glasses of house wine, priced in the center of the wine list, was $196.00.